MohaOnline/container-starter-kit/README.md

 # Container Starter Kit

-Container Starter Kit provides bounch of out-of-box service receipts basing on Container technoligies basing on different senarios.
+Container Starter Kit provides bunch of out-of-box service receipts basing on Container technoligies basing on different senarios.

 ## Localhost

-Localhost services definations are under _compose folder, they base on docker-compose tools, and could be used in localhost environment.
+Localhost services definations are under _compose folder, these services base on docker-compose tool, and could be used in single machine environment.

 Under Root/Cloned folder run: